 - After that, you will see the subtitles on the screen.

 What you need to turn off subtitles on Samsung TV

-- Use your remote to go to Samsung Home Screen and then press the Settings or Menu button.
+- Use your remote to go to Samsung Home Screen and press the Settings or Menu button.

 - Next, you need to go to the General.

-- After that, select Accessibility Menu.
+- After that, select the Accessibility Menu.

 - This is where you will find the Caption Settings tab.

-- In order to disable subtitles, click on Caption.
+- To disable subtitles, click on Caption.

-As soon as the green button next to Caption stops lighting up, this will mean that you have turned off Subtitles on your Samsung TV.
-There are actually quite a few different distracting and annoying features on Samsung TV, such as Forced Ads on your Samsung TV.
+As soon as the green button next to the Caption stops lighting up, this will mean that you have turned off Subtitles on your Samsung TV.
+There are quite a few different distracting and annoying features on Samsung TV, such as Forced Ads on your Samsung TV.